Bett-A-Fish/ef-json-query-testing/README.md

 Note: The dynamic table and json structures are separated into different models: `Media_Dynamic` and `Media_Json`

-Sad Note: At some point `Media_Dynamic` started getting refered to as just media.
-While `Media_Json` is refered to as json.
+Sad Note: At some point `Media_Dynamic` started getting referred to as just media.
+While `Media_Json` is referred to as json.
 Tying to get this cleaned up.

 ## Test Data